StickyBudz/hello-world/README.md

 # hello-world
 My first repository

-I am tryng out github for the first time yay for that
+I am trying out github for the first time yay for that